sagemath/trac_to_gh/Issue 2979.md

 # Issue 2979: clisp -- try to build using -O2; if that fails try again but using -O0.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2979

 Original creator: was